pdf-association/arlington-pdf-model/README.md

 # Proof of Concept Implementations

 All PoCs are command line based with built-in help if no command line arguments are provided.
-Command line options for all Python scripts and TestGrammar C++ PoC are the same to keep things simple.
+Command line options for all Python scripts and TestGrammar C++ PoC are aligned to keep things simple.

 ## Python scripts